You know how certain people love nothing more than to criticize and poke holes in anything they encounter?

-Also, note that some whiteboard animation videos don’t have a call to action.
+Also, note that some whiteboard and cartoon animation videos don’t have a call to action.
 Sometimes, urging people to do something isn’t the biggest priority.
 If all you need is create more meaningful interactions, get people to trust you, and cement your relationship with a prospect, a call to action could (ironically) get in the way!

 We hope you don’t mind us showing off all of these awesome whiteboard videos we were fortunate enough to work on!
-But the truth is, you will notice these elements in every persuasive whiteboard animation video you watch.
+But the truth is, you will notice these elements in every persuasive whiteboard and cartoon animation video you watch.